I’ve received some great gifts in my life, but looking back on them, few surpass the gift of knowledge.

 I’ve spent $500 to travel far away and gaze at the ocean while waves lapped my feet and gulls glided by me.
 I’ve experienced that heaven on earth and it was worth every penny of that $500.

-But, I had never experienced this heaven on earth while sitting alone in a bland room, surrounded by stress, to-do projects, and intense feelings of deep depression.
+But, I had never experienced this heaven on earth while sitting alone in a barely-decorated, empty, bland room, surrounded by stress, to-do projects, and intense feelings of deep depression.

 So, what’s a book worth that gives you that feeling of deep peace and happiness any time you want, without having to travel or spend additional money?
 I can say with complete certainty that this book has given me this feeling hundreds of times, and I literally carry it in my work bag every single day — I hate not having it by my side.